 I'll start with ASUS sound cards.
 ASUS DGX/DSX/DX/D1/Phoebus sound cards are based on C-Media chips, and even ASUS AV66/AV100/AV200 chips are the same relabeled C-Media chips.
 The specifications of these sound cards say that they support EAX 1/2/5.
 All these chips inherited from their predecessor CMI8738 DSP-block software-hardware EAX 1/2, EAX 5 is already software.

-Owners of Xonar series cards are very lucky, everyone has seen the GX button on the driver panel, but perhaps not everyone knows what it does.
-I'll show you on the screenshots from the AIDA64 program, this is how the DirectX sound tab looks like when the button is not active and for owners of the built-in Realtek sound cards in Windows 7/8/10:
+Owners of Xonar series cards are very lucky; everyone has seen the GX button on the driver panel, but perhaps not everyone knows what it does.
+I'll show you with screenshots from AIDA64; this is what the DirectX sound tab looks like when the button is inactive.
+For owners of integrated Realtek sound cards, Windows 7 / 8 / 10:

 All sound buffers are zero, all APIs are inactive.
 But immediately after turning on the GX button, we see